Chaglagam

-Chaglagam is a village and the headquarters of an eponymous circle in the Anjaw district in the north-eastern state of Arunachal Pradesh, India.
+Chaglagam is a village and the headquarters of an eponymous circle in Anjaw district in India's north-eastern state of Arunachal Pradesh.
 It is on the bank of the Delei River.

-The Chaglagam Circle contains the upper basin of the Delei River, on the border the Zayul County of China's Tibet Autonomous Region.
+The Chaglagam Circle contains the upper basin of the Delei River, on the border Zayul County of China's Tibet Autonomous Region.
 It has a population of 1,681 people, distributed in 18 villages, as per the 2011 census.
 The population consists of primarily Digaro Mishmi people.